nfes-org/nfes-org.github.io/_posts/2016-10-05-FormationTestingandSamplinginL.md

 ---
-title: Formation Testing and Sampling in Low-Mobility formations, an example of new technology Solutions
+title: "Formation Testing and Sampling in Low-Mobility formations, an example of new technology Solutions"
 tags: presentation
 ---